Ali-Bhatti/Assignment3_Books/README.md

-# Assignment3_Books
+# Books of Python
-This is MC assignment .Images of Books will be displayed.
-When you clicked on button , book will be opened.
+This is an android app which will help you to find differnt python books.
+When you will click on button(shown in the app), book will be opened.